OhioBWC - Basics: (Policy library) - File

 b.
 Documentation to establish that a third party may be responsible for the accident.

 3. If claims services staff has any questions about whether a referral should be made, he/she will staff with his/her supervisor or service office Subrogation Coordinator.
-The Subrogation Department may be contacted to review the facts of the claim and may determine that a referral is appropriate or the claim does not have subrogation potential.
+The Subrogation Department may be contacted to review the facts of the claim and may determine that a referral is appropriate, or the claim does not have subrogation potential.
 When in doubt, a referral should be made so the Subrogation Department can review the claim.

-4. Claims services staff shall input the names and addresses of all parties associated with the subrogation claim (insurance companies, attorneys, etc.) representing any party in a third party action into the Subrogation Information Window.
+4. Claims services staff shall input the names and addresses of all parties associated with the subrogation claim (insurance companies, attorneys, etc.) representing any party in a third-party action into the Subrogation Information Window.

 5. Claims services staff shall complete the referral to the Subrogation Department so that the Subrogation Department is notified of the referral.